The role of absorption in three-dimensional electron diffraction dynamical structure refinement: Introduction

 Electron diffraction (ED) has become an established tool for determining the structures of nanocrystalline materials that are inaccessible to conventional X-ray crystallography.
 Developments such as precession electron diffraction (PED) \cite{Vincent1994} and continuous-rotation 3D ED have expanded its applicability, enabling routine structure determination across inorganic, hybrid, and molecular crystals \cite{Gemmi2019}.

-Building on this foundation, dynamical refinement, as implemented in e.g. \textit{JANA2020} \cite{Petříček}, has enabled a continuing series of breakthroughs, including hydrogen localization \cite{Palatinus2017}, multipolar refinements \cite{Olech2024} and ionisation-state analysis via $\kappa$-refinement \cite{Suresh2024}.
+Building on this foundation, dynamical refinement against 3D~ED data \cite{Palatinus:ra5008,Palatinus:td5023}, as implemented in e.g. \textit{JANA2020} \cite{Petříček}, has enabled a continuing series of breakthroughs, including hydrogen localization \cite{Palatinus2017}, multipolar refinements \cite{Olech2024} and ionisation-state analysis via $\kappa$-refinement \cite{Suresh2024}.
 Alternative formulations of dynamical refinement continue to be developed \cite{malik2025hybrid}, extending the range and precision of these methods.

 Refinement is the process by which a structural model is iteratively adjusted until convergence is achieved between simulated and observed diffraction intensities.
 Its accuracy is governed by the extent to which the scattering simulation reproduces the true physical interaction.
 The kinematical approach offers a simplified model, while dynamical simulation captures the full complexity of multiple scattering and can achieve far higher physical fidelity.